NVIDIA/numba-cuda/docs/source/user/overview.rst

 CUDA Bindings
 ~~~~~~~~~~~~~

-Numba supports interacting with the CUDA Driver API via the `NVIDIA CUDA Python
+Numba supports interacting with the CUDA Driver API via either the `NVIDIA CUDA
-bindings <https://nvidia.github.io/cuda-python/>`_ and its own Cython-based
+Python bindings <https://nvidia.github.io/cuda-python/>`_ or its own ctypes-based
 bindings.
-Functionality is equivalent between the two bindings.
+Functionality is equivalent between the two binding choices.
 The
 ctypes-based bindings are presently the default, but the NVIDIA bindings will
 be used by default (if they are available in the environment) in a future Numba
 release.